 Benefits of the Blood Type Diet

 On the plus side, all four diets encourage focusing on real, unprocessed ingredients.
-For many people, consuming whole foods may be a step in the right direction toward eating healthier.
+For many people, consuming whole foods may be a meaningful step towards a healthier diet.

 Disadvantages of the Blood Type Diet